Jordan Miller (defensive lineman, born 1988)

-Jordan Nicolas Miller (born February 1, 1988) is an American football defensive tackle who is currently a free agent.
+Jordan Nicolas Miller (born February 1, 1988) is an American former professional football defensive tackle.
 He was originally signed by the Chicago Bears as an undrafted free agent in 2011.
 He played college football at Southern University.

 Professional career

 Jacksonville Jaguars

 Miller was signed to the Jacksonville Jaguars' practice squad on October 1, 2013.
 He was promoted to the active roster on December 20.

-He was waived/injured by the Jaguars on August 2, 2014 and later was placed on injured reserve.
+He was waived/injured by the Jaguars on August 2, 2014, and later was placed on injured reserve.
 On August 9, he agreed to an injury settlement, releasing him from the team's roster.

 New Orleans VooDoo

 On April 10, 2015, Miller was assigned to the New Orleans VooDoo of the Arena Football League.
 On April 14, 2015, he was placed on reassignment.
 On April 16, 2015, he was placed on league suspension by the VooDoo.

 Chicago Eagles

 Miller signed with Chicago Eagles of Champions Indoor Football (CIF).